Search Recipes

 If you’ve never tried corvina before, you are in for a treat.
 It is a very mild-tasting fish that is almost sweet and has a wonderful buttery texture.
 A few years ago, I made this corvina recipe with coconut curry sauce.
 It was a big hit with everyone who tried it and before I knew it, people were asking for more corvina recipes.

-baked corvina fish recipe
+Baked corvina fish recipe

 I make a new corvina recipe about once a month for clients, but I’ve been totally remiss about sharing them with you guys.
 I’m sorry!
 The more I talk to the people I cook for, the more I’m realizing that corvina has become the favorite, pretty much across the board.